MicrosoftDocs/m365copilot-docs/docs/api-plugin-authentication.md

 ## No authentication (anonymous)

-For APIs that do not require any authentication, or for developer environments where authentication is not yet implemented, plugins can access the APIs anonymously.
+For APIs that don't require any authentication, or for developer environments where authentication isn't yet implemented, plugins can access the APIs anonymously.
 In this case, set the `type` property of the [runtime authentication object](api-plugin-manifest.md#runtime-authentication-object) to `None`.

 ```json
 "auth": {